Difference between Block Cipher and Stream Cipher

 Prerequisite – Block cipher modes of operation

-Both Block Cipher and Stream Cipher are belongs to the symmetric key cipher.
-These two block cipher and stream cipher are the methods used for converting the plain text into cipher text.
+Block Cipher and Stream Cipher belongs to the symmetric key cipher.
+These two block ciphers and stream cipher are the methods used for converting the plain text into ciphertext.

-The main difference between Block cipher and Stream cipher is that block cipher converts Converts the plain text into cipher text by taking plain text’s block at a time.
+The main difference between a Block cipher and a Stream cipher is that a block cipher converts the plain text into cipher text by taking plain text’s block at a time.
 While stream cipher Converts the plain text into cipher text by taking 1 byte of plain text at a time.

 Let’s see the difference between them: